 I spent 7 years working in the grocery industry for the two largest food and beverage companies on the planet, Coca Cola, and Nestle, so I’ve seen this first hand.

 If there's a sale on Coca Cola Classic, for example, it’s not Coca Cola that is offering the discount; they sell their product to the store at the regular wholesale price.
 It’s the grocery store that takes the hit on their margins because they know that by offering a discount on Coke Classic it will attract customers to the store, and hopefully result in the additional purchase of regular priced items.

-If this is the case, not to worry.
-Rather than branding yourself as the “everyday low price” leader, you can take the exact opposite route and market yourself as the premium, high-end product.
+If this is the case, rather than branding yourself as the “everyday low price” leader, you can take the exact opposite route and market yourself as THE premium, high-end product.

 This works only because Apple has built the perception into consumers minds that they are the best and most superior product available.
 As a result, they attract a more affluent consumer with more disposable income to spend on additional Apple products, thus building a deeply entrenched brand loyalty and cult-like following.

-It's best to market yourself as the “everyday low price” leader, thus building the perception into consumers minds that the place to go for the best price is always your establishment.
-Otherwise, you’re simply educating your customers to wait for a “deal”, and you’ll enter a vicious downward spiral of constantly chasing quarterly revenue.
+Market yourself as the everyday low price leader, thus building the perception into consumers minds that the place to go for the best price is always your establishment.
+Otherwise, you’re simply educating customers to wait for a deal, and you’ll enter a vicious downward spiral, constantly chasing quarterly revenue targets.

-If you simply can’t market yourself as the best available price on the market, take the exact opposite approach and brand yourself as the high-end category leader.
-Build prestige and exclusivity around your brand and charge a premium price for your product.
-This will result in fewer units sold but higher margins and greater profits.
+If you can’t market yourself as the best available price on the market, take the exact opposite approach and brand yourself as the ultra-premium high-end product.
+Build prestige and exclusivity around your brand and charge a premium price.
+This will result in fewer units sold but higher margins, greater profits, and lower maintenance customers.